At a glance

 - Country: Germany (Bavaria), the fully dressed version of the warm Leberkase counter snack

-The cultural grammar is the southern German hot-snack counter, and the dressings are an ordering language.
-Leberkase is sold by the slice at Bavarian butchers' counters, bakeries, and Imbiss windows, cut warm from a visibly shrinking loaf and eaten standing as Brotzeit, the between-meals snack.
-The counter call names the dressing: mit Senf for the sweet mustard alone, mit Essiggurke for the pickle alone, mit Senf und Essiggurke for this fully dressed pair, mit Spiegelei when a fried egg is wanted instead.
-The condiment is the customization, stated at the moment of the order.
+The two dressings are not garnish but an ordering language.
+Across Bavaria, Leberkäse is sold by the slice from Metzgerei counters, from bakeries, and at Imbiss windows, cut warm off a visibly shrinking loaf and eaten standing as Brotzeit.
+You ask for the dressing by name: mit Senf for the sweet mustard alone, mit Essiggurke for the pickle alone, mit Senf und Essiggurke for both, mit Spiegelei when a fried egg is wanted on top instead.
+This fully dressed pair is the version that asks the counter not to choose.
+The süßer Senf, a southern German sweet mustard built on sugar rather than horseradish heat, rounds the meat from one side; the cold vinegar pickle cuts it from the other.

 Origin and history